clamorisse/Node-Jawn-Docker/README.md

        jawn/node-jawn \
        npm test
 ```
-To work in the nodejs bash, mapping your current directory:
+To work in the nodejs bash, mapping jawn files and directories:

 ```
 docker run --rm -it \